Reloaded-Project/Reloaded-III/docs/Mods/Essentials/File-Emulation-Framework/Emulator-Development/Implementing-Emulator.md

     In the real code, a different API should be used to avoid increasing the binary size by unreasonable amounts.

+!!! warning "TODO: Abstract away some common code."

+    Structs like (Afs)`BuilderFactory` are common across all emulators and rarely change.<br/>
+    We should abstract them to make all emulators not have to rewrite the same code over again.

 Use this page as a general guide to the process of creating a new emulator.
+It shows you how the emulators are built.

 Once your emulator is done, make sure it adheres to the [Guidelines][guidelines].
 And for more advanced interactions and use cases, see [Emulator Cookbook][emulator-cookbook].